Solar Pool Pump

 It is important that the PV panel is large enough to run the solar pool pump.
 It is recommended to oversize the PV panel a little, so that it will run longer on a cloudy day.

 You will need a DC (direct current) pump for your pool.
-If you have not installed one yet, ask the pump retailer about the right size of a solar pool pump.
+If you have not installed one yet, ask a solar professional in your area about the right size of a solar pool pump.
 You should also consider buying a DC breaker for your solar pool pump.
 This will allow you to turn off the solar pool pump during the day, if necessary, for maintenance reasons, etc.